 - BEBR also forecasts that over the next 25 years the population of metropolitan Jacksonville will more than double to more than two million people.

-Forbes ranks Jacksonville, Florida as the 22nd best place for business and careers and the 26th best place for job growth in the entire U.S. The city’s business-friendly and pro-development policies strengthen the economy and create opportunities for both workforce and small business creation.
+Forbes ranks Jacksonville, Florida as the 22nd best place for business and careers and one of the best places for job growth in the entire U.S. The city’s business-friendly and pro-development policies strengthen the economy and create opportunities for both workforce and small business creation.

 Key Employment Stats:

-- GDP of Jacksonville is nearly $77 billion, growing by nearly 38% over the last ten years.
+- GDP of Jacksonville is over $91 billion, growing by more than 55% over the last ten years.

 - Jacksonville is consistently rated as one of the “Hottest Cities in America” for business expansion and relocation due to its stature in the national and international marketplaces.